 It is possible to create proposals without first gathering information or auditing the content, but this process is inevitably less precise.

 It could be said that providing links to other content it what made the Web grow in the first place, but even today many of the promises of linking information are only just starting to be realised.
 It could be said that digital content today has the greatest value insofar as it can be linked to other, related content.
 Nonetheless, creating links can be an expensive business.
 Should it be done manually or automatically?
 Does it need subject experts at all?
 How much will it cost and can I add more links later?
 This stage examines the current state of the art for creating and manipulating linked date from publishable content.
 It comprises:

 - Ways of linking content internally.

 - How to linking data to the outside world.

 - Outline costs and idea of phased development.

 - A suggested proof of concept.

 When a new system is envisaged, whether a new website or a new underlying content repository and workflow, the most reliable process for identifying a supplier is via a requirements specification: a formal description of the requirements, expressed as a series of use cases and items.
 Several procurement methods are possible, but typically a long list of suitable vendors is identified, from which six or seven vendors are invited to respond to the Requirements Specification.
 The suppliers’ responses are then evaluated in a tabular form to create a shortlist.
 Up to three suppliers would then be invited to present their solution in person.
-Systems selected have ranged from £5,000 to £3m, following EU procurement rules where appropriate.
+So, whether your system costs £5,000 or £5m, the principle is the same; except that larger tenders have to follow external procurement rules where appropriate.
 The tasks below are for a closed bidding process.
 This stage covers: